IreneLiu0421/iii-Projectv1/README.md

-20200214 upload version1(the one display in the presentation) few things remain to be solved.
+20200214 upload version1(the one displayed in the presentation) few things remain to be solved.